Edward Zouch: Woking

 Edward Zouch was made steward of Woking Manor or Palace and keeper of the park on 9 May 1609.
 In June 1609 Simon Basil, the surveyor of the royal works came to Woking to estimate costs for repairs to the manor, office houses, and two bridges.
 Zouch asked Basil to make an estimate for cleaning out the moat and building a new bridge over the river at the front of the house.
 This would increase the privacy of the king's garden.
 King James was a frequent visitor to Woking, often coming in the month of March.

 In 1620 Zouch was appointed keeper of Woking Palace.
 He built a house nearby called Hoe Bridge Place with a free-standing tower.
 In November 1620 Zouch was given the manors of Woking, Bagshot, and Chobham, with the proviso that he should return the service of carrying the first dish to the king's table and pay £100.
 He was also Forester of Woking.
+John Chamberlain wrote that Zouch had "Oking" and other lands worth £500 yearly for his "fooling and masking".

 After an inventory of the late queen's silver plate at Denmark House was taken in 1621, the Zouches were asked to supply a shortfall worth £492-19s., including a gold casting bottle engraved with the queen's arms.
 Zouch successfully claimed that a warrant signed by Dorothy Silking was a forgery, because she could not write her name.
 At least three examples of Dorothy's signature survive today.

 Zouch donated a panelled oak gallery to St Peter's Church in Old Woking in 1622, his name is painted across its architrave.
 King James stayed at Woking with Zouch at the start of September 1624.
 He hunted towards Busbridge, and wrote to the Duke of Buckingham that he would stay longer, "so earnest I am to kill more of Zouch's great stags."
 After the death of James VI and I, Zouch proclaimed King Charles at the gate of Theobalds.

 Zouch resigned his office of Knight Marshall in February 1626, and Charles I gave it to Edmund Verney.
 In 1630 Zouch sued Sir William Bulstrode and his wife, the widow of the goldsmith and member of Parliament Henry Banister, for jewels which he had pawned in 1624, but it was discovered that Zouch had sold them to Banister in 1626.

 In 1625 his cousin Edward, Lord Zouche, bequeathed Bramshill House to him, "he being of my blood and the son of him I loved best in my life, except the Lord Gray of Wilton."

 Edward Zouch died on 7 June 1634.
 There is a Latin memorial inscription to Zouch placed by his wife in St Peters Church at Old Woking, noting his court position as "Marescalli Aulici", or "Marshall of the Household".

 After his death, an inventory was taken of Bramshill House, where the library contained 250 books and "certain mathematical instruments".
 His son James sold Bramshill in 1637 and his furniture was valued at £2762-5s-3d.